ASLIT Lab is currently offering tutoring sessions

 - If you need to cancel your appointment, simply click on the time slot again and it will revert to purple

 It is ultimately your responsibility to cancel your reservation.
-If we do not hear from you, it will be considered as a “NO SHOW”.
-With three no-show in total, you will lose the privilege from signing up for two weeks.
+If we do not hear from you, it will be considered a “NO SHOW”.
+With three no-shows in total, you will lose the privilege from signing up for two weeks.

 You are able to see two weeks of tutoring sessions at a time.
-You may reserve sessions for the new week on Monday at 8:00 AM.
-You may reserve 2 session per day during the actual week.
+You may reserve sessions for the new week on Monday at 8:00 a.m.

 On the actual week of tutoring sessions, students can sign up for two sessions per day if there are any availability.
 Students can’t sign up for two consecutive sessions.